 - Salmon: $20 (Because I was in Canada I really wanted to make a dish with Wild Salmon as I have only ever eaten farmed salmon, I definitely have to say that there is a huge difference in taste and colour as well as the obvious environmental impact.
 This was a huge expense that I would have avoided if I hadn’t been saving money by crashing at a friend’s place.
 So the cheaper version is to do everything the same but with chicken which you can still buy at the market for $6 for two large breasts.)

 - Variety of Vegetables: $9.25 (this is really up to your taste buds and what’s in season.
-The only required vegetable is a brown onion, for the rest I pick about 6 different vegetables that are colourful and crunchy such as asparagus, capsicum, zuchini, broccoli, celery and cheery tomato’s.
-I also wanted to get some bok-choy but it wasn't the best quality so I gave it a miss in favour of other more ripe vegetables)
+The only required vegetable is a brown onion, for the rest, I pick about 6 different vegetables that are colourful and crunchy such as asparagus, capsicum, zucchini, broccoli, celery and cherry tomatoes.
+I also wanted to get some bok-choy but it wasn’t the best quality so I gave it a miss in favour of other more ripe vegetables)

 - Red Curry Paste and Coconut Milk: $3.75